cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 * two test for the large shipments notification
 * and a general test that we update the local eta and save it.

 And each one of these tests needs to set up three or four mocks.
 We're getting into what Ed Jung calls [Mock Hell](https://www.youtube.com/watch?v=CdKaZ7boiZ4).

 On top of our tests being hard to read and write, they're also brittle.
 If we change the way we import, from `import requests` to `from requests import get` (not that you'd ever do that, but you get the point), then all our mocks break.
-Or perhaps we decide to stop using `requests.get()` because we want to use `requests.Session()` for whatever reason.
+If you want a more plausible example, perhaps we decide to stop using `requests.get()` because we want to use `requests.Session()` for whatever reason.

+> The point is that `mock.patch` ties you to specific implementation details

 pros:
 * no change to client code
 * low effort
-* everyone understands it
+* it's familiar to (most? many?) devs

 cons:
 * tightly coupled